Are Blade Helicopters A Good Choice To Start With?

 The expertly tuned Spektrum 6250HX flight controller is ready for more advanced Spektrum aircraft transmitters.
 Pilots get kit level quality in a Bind-N-Fly package.

-Let's fact it, there are pros and cons to every RC helicopter out there and with all the models that Blade offers, it's no doubt confusing choosing if you are just starting out.
+Let's face it, there are pros and cons to every RC helicopter out there and with all the models that Blade offers, it's no doubt confusing choosing if you are just starting out.
 Budget, ability, expectations, size, etc. all come into play.

-With that in mind, out of all these models, there are 3 that currently (September 2023) stand out in terms of "best value" and are the ones I most often recommend.
+With that in mind, out of all these models, there are 4 that currently (August 2025) stand out in terms of "best value" and are the ones I most often recommend.